-Short version: Amazing production design and lots of action make up for the huge plot holes in this surprisingly decent movie.
+The Chronicles of Riddick's amazing production design and action make up for the huge plot holes in this surprisingly decent movie.

 I had just come off of two previous days of bad (Van Helsing) or at the very best, forgettable (The Day After Tomorrow) movies when I decided what-the-heck-let's-throw-the-dice on this one.
 I completely expected this thing to stink, even as a "check your brain at the door" movie, but I was pleasantly (and shockingly) surprised.

 The movie opens with Riddick in hiding from "Mercs" (you're just not cool if you don't abbreviate) due to a $1 million+ price on his head.
 His "badass quotient" is established immediately in a segment involving a ship flying through a tight canyon, where he takes out a few bad guys single handedly and without a weapon.
 There was something about the way the exteriors were shot that told me I might be in for something cool.

 At least visually, I was right.

 This movie had the most amazing production design I've seen in a Sci Fi flick since Dune.
 The alien ships and technology looked truly "alien" and the effects around the ships while in flight really made it look like gravity was being distorted.
 I have to give huge props to the visual team of this film.

 Basic storyline is that Riddick is called by one of the characters in the first film (Pitch Black) to help defend a planet against a race of marauding aliens.
 These aliens take over a world, and offer the inhabitants an opportunity to convert to their religion ("The Underverse") and become soldiers, or die.
 That sounded eerily familiar to me as I sat there....

 Of course Riddick is reluctant at first but eventually comes around for personal reasons, and eventually much butt-kicking ensues.
 One of my favorite scenes takes place while he is chained by both feet and hands in a rail-type car, apparently immobile. :-)